JetBrains/teamcity-documentation/topics/licensing-policy.md

 <anchor name="evaluation-license"/>

 Besides the Professional and Enterprise licenses, there are two more license types:
-* __Evaluation__ — has an expiration date and provides an unlimited number of agents and build configurations.
-To obtain the evaluation license, use the link on [TeamCity download page](https://www.jetbrains.com/teamcity/download/).
-The evaluation license can be obtained only once for each major TeamCity version.
-A second evaluation license key from the site is not accepted by the same major version of TeamCity server.
-If you need to extend/repeat the evaluation, please [contact](https://www.jetbrains.com/support/sales/) our sales department.
+* __Trial__ — has an expiration date and provides an unlimited number of agents and build configurations.
+To obtain the trial license, use the link on [TeamCity download page](https://www.jetbrains.com/teamcity/download/).
+The trial license can be obtained only once for each major TeamCity version.
+A second trial license key from the site is not accepted by the same major version of TeamCity server.
+If you need to extend/repeat the trial, please [contact](https://www.jetbrains.com/support/sales/) our sales department.
 * __Open Source__ — this is a special type of license granted for open source projects, it is time-based, and provides an unlimited number of agents.
 Refer to the details on [this page](https://www.jetbrains.com/teamcity/buy/choose_edition.jsp?license=OPEN_SOURCE).

 The TeamCity Licensing Policy does not impose any limitations on the number of instances for any of the IDE plugins or Notifiers.